 Candidates who are shortlisted are normally interviewed as part of the admissions process.
 There will be a minimum of 3 academics on the interview panel.
 Candidates will be selected for interview based on their submitted application.
-The interviews will be held on Thursday February 11th and Friday February 12th 2016.
-Interviews for Home and EU students will be held in Oxford, but interviews with overseas applicants may be held via Skype or telephone.
-The interview (whether in Oxford or via Skype or telephone) will last 30 minutes and will consist of a 10 minute oral presentation on a piece of independent research, followed by questions on that research by the panel of interviewers and more general questions on your interests in neuroscience.
+The interviews will be held during the week January 23-27 2023.
+Interviews will be be held via Teams.
+The interview will last 30 minutes and will consist of a 10 minute oral presentation on a piece of independent research, followed by questions on that research by the panel of interviewers and more general questions on your interests in neuroscience.

 3. Availability of supervision, teaching, facilities and places